dominikinik/Flight_manager/README.md

 `Flightmanager.Server` is a flight management service.
 It allows for adding, updating, deleting, and retrieving flights.

 ### Endpoints

+Only users with the username 'admin' will have permission to delete and add flights.

 - `POST /flight/addFlight`: Add a new flight.
 - `PUT /flight/updateFlight`: Update a flight.